-How to iterate over enums in TypeScript - LogRocket Blog
+How to iterate over enums in TypeScript (with code examples) - LogRocket Blog

 enumKeys(TrafficLight) is

-for…of, rather than
+for..ofrather than

-for…in, in our for loop.
-The main difference is that the latter returns the values of the array, that is
+for…inin our for loop because the latter returns an index of items in our typed array.

 Lodash is a JavaScript library that provides many utility methods for common programming tasks.
-Such methods use the functional programming paradigm to let us write code that’s more concise and readable.
+Such methods use the functional programming paradigm to let us write more concise and readable code.

 To install Lodash into our project, we can run the following command:

-Note: Editor’s note: This article was last reviewed and updated in June 2025.
-The update includes clear, practical code examples for iterating over numeric and string enums using